eQTL-Catalogue/qtlmap/README.md

 ### Introduction

+**kerimoff/qtlmap** is a bioinformatics analysis pipeline used for QTL Analysis.

+The workflow takes phenotype count matrix (normalized and quality controlled) and genotype data as input, and finds associations between them with the help of sample metadata and phenotype metadata files (See [Input formats and preparation](docs/inputs_expl.md) for required input file details).
+To map QTLs, pipeline uses [QTLTools's](https://qtltools.github.io/qtltools/) PCA and RUN methods.
+For manipulation of files [BcfTools](https://samtools.github.io/bcftools/bcftools.html), [Tabix](http://www.htslib.org/doc/tabix.html) and custom [Rscript](https://www.rdocumentation.org/packages/utils/versions/3.5.3/topics/Rscript) scripts are used.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+The pipeline is built using [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

 ### Documentation